GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

 challenge-manager-email: Courtney.gustin@hhs.gov
 point-of-contact: HypertensionChallenge@hhs.gov
 description: >-

-  ### Description
+  **\*\*Important Updates:**

-  **\*\*Important Update: The submission deadline has been extended to 1/6/2021, along with other important changes to the scoring criteria.
+  * **The submission deadline has been extended to 1/6/2021, along with other important changes to the scoring criteria.
 Please see changes below in the Key Dates and Judging Criteria sections.**

+  * **There will be a webinar on Wednesday, December 16 at 2:00 pm EST to review the updated eligibility criteria and key submission dates.
+Click [here](https://hhs.webex.com/hhs/j.php?MTID=m477f7cdec5edbf530757d84167d1c0f0) to join.**

   The Office of the Assistant Secretary for Health (OASH), Office on Women’s Health (OWH) is seeking innovative ways to ensure women with hypertension during pregnancy and/or postpartum receive appropriate monitoring and follow-up through the HHS Hypertension Innovator Award Competition:  Innovative Methods of Blood Pressure Monitoring and Follow-up in Women during Pregnancy and/or Postpartum.